she-osprey/Deworming-children/README.md

 # Deworming-children
 You have been provided with a dataset (in the data folder above) which contains monthly data for children <5 years, disaggregated at a county level for the period January 2021 to June 2023.

-The dataset contains the following varibales:
+The dataset contains the following variables:
 - Period (months from January 2021 to June 2023)
 - County (the 47 counties in Kenya)
 - Total number of children dewormed (Total Dewormed)
 - Number of children <5 years with acute malnutrition (Acute Malnutrition)
 - Number of children stunted (0-6 months, 6-23 months, 24-59 months)
-- Number of children <5 years with diarrhe (Diarrhea cases)
+- Number of children <5 years with diarrhea (Diarrhea cases)
 - Number of children who are underweight (0-6 months, 6-23 months, 24-59 months)

 Your task is to: